EQUAL EMPLOYMENT OPPORTUNITY – FEDERAL INSURANCE PROGRAMS:

 Ann Arbor, MI 48104-4162, USA

-This entry was posted in Social Security-Notice of Slavery Award and tagged Appeals Council-ODAR, Ecce Homo-Senior Alien, Equal Employment Opportunity, Federal Insurance Contributions Act, Great Lakes Program Service Center, Harold Washington Social Security Center, Notice of Slavery Award, SSA/Livonia-ODAR.
+This entry was posted in US GULAG - Notice of Slavery Award and tagged Appeals Council-ODAR, Ecce Homo-Senior Alien, Equal Employment Opportunity, Federal Insurance Contributions Act, Great Lakes Program Service Center, Harold Washington Social Security Center, Notice of Slavery Award, SSA/Livonia-ODAR.